serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 ## Output

 The output of RECOMBULATOR-X command line interface is returned in a tabular format according to the options *no*, *one*, *all* for the parameter `--estimate-mutation-rates`.
-In particuar, the recombination rates are computed between markers following the order in which they were provided in the PED file.
+In particular, the recombination rates are computed between markers following the order in which they were provided in the PED file.

 <table>
 <tr><th> no </th><th> one </th><th> all </th></tr>